tramwayjs/core/README.md

-Tramway is a simple framework core that can be used with Express to speed up and structure apps build in ES2015+.
+Tramway is a simple framework core that can be used with Express to speed up and structure apps built in ES2015+.
 It includes:

 1. A dynamic routing system that separates routes from routing logic and is adaptable
 2. Restful routes to save time building APIs